13 Baidu Statistics for When You Just Don’t Want to Google Anymore

 So, all in all, Baidu’s entire operation relies on the hard work of 45,500 people—which is less than a third of Alphabet’s headcount.

 2. 97.3% of Baidu search engine users are situated in China.

 What about the remaining 2.7%?

 Well, 0.8% are in the US and 0.6% in Japan.
-The rest are possibly situated in countries with sizable Chinese communities, such as Singapore and Philippines.
+The rest are possibly situated in countries with sizable Chinese communities, such as Singapore and the Philippines.

 Moreover, most traffic comes from mobile apps.
-PCs aren’t all that popular in China (there are about 50 computers per every 100 households), so IT companies tend to focus on mobile apps.
+PCs aren’t all that popular in China (there are about 50 computers per 100 households), so IT companies tend to focus on mobile apps.

-Fun fact: There are one billion Chinese internet users, which, although is a very impressive number, only represents a 73% penetration rate in the Asian country.
+Fun fact: There are one billion Chinese internet users, which, although a very impressive number, only represents a 73% penetration rate in the Asian country.
 For comparison, 93% of the US population has internet access.

 3. The Baidu search engine app has around 218 million users per day.

 This number has been steadily increasing for the past few years.
 Back in 2018, there were about 150 million daily active users.
 By 2019, the average was closer to 190 million, and in the first quarter of 2020, it peaked at 222 million.